earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd02-RMarkdown.md

 </div>

-## Create a new RMarkdown file in RStudio
+## Create a new R Markdown file in RStudio

 Watch the 6:38 minute video below to see how we convert an R Markdown file to HTML (or other formats) using `knitr` in `RStudio`.